gyanu765git/CeleryDjango/README.md

                 return Response({"success": "True", "message": "executed successfully", "data": []})

 7. That's it!
-Hit the endpoint of the 'ExecuteTask' API, and you will see the logs received using the command \ "celery -A queuemanager worker --loglevel=info"
+Hit the endpoint of the 'ExecuteTask' API, and you will see the logs received using the command \ "celery -A taskmanager worker --loglevel=info"